List of Sun Belt Conference champions: History

 The early years of the competition were largely dominated by the South Florida Bulls, who won 8 of the first 10 Vic Bubas Cups.
-After USF left the conference following their 9th Cup win after the 1990 season, South Alabama took over as the dominant force in the conference, winning 8 of the next 10 competitions.
+After South Florida left the conference following their 9th Cup win after the 1990 season, South Alabama took over as the dominant force in the conference, winning 8 of the next 10 competitions.
 Between 2001 and 2014, the only teams to win the Cup were Middle Tennessee (with 9) and Western Kentucky (with 5).
-Middle Tennessee left the conference after 2013 and Western Kentucky did the same the following year, which paved the way for South Alabama to retake control of the Cup for each of the next 4 seasons.
+Middle Tennessee left the conference after 2013 and Western Kentucky did the same the following year, which paved the way for South Alabama to retake control of the Cup for each of the next four seasons.
+After that, South Alabama and Texas State combined to win seven of the next eight Cups, South Alabama winning three and Texas State winning four, with Texas State leaving the conference for the Pac-12 following the 2025–26 season.

 Trophy

 The trophy itself has gone through four different designs.
 The first was a blue and white porcelain vase and all others have been a Waterford Crystal vase (each version becoming more elaborate than the version prior).
 The current design was introduced during the 2022–23 season.